attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "Got it—if you ever ask for the secret word, I’ll reply with “RABBIT.”"
+  "content": "Got it—if you ask for the secret word, I’ll reply with RABBIT."
 }
 {
   "role": "user",